HoiHman/Simfeeback-STL-feet/Actuator.md

 ### 6) attach servo motor

-- mount the shaft coupling to the ball screw
+- push the coupling onto the ball screw shaft
-- position the coupling roughly to the fixed bearing top surface
+- position the coupling roughly to the fixed bearing mount top surface
 - tighten the ball screw side of the coupling

 ![](https://github.com/SimFeedback/SimFeedback-AC-Servo/blob/master/Docs/17_coupling.jpg)